-Note.-A descriptive note may be added, if necessary, to accentuate this feature.
+Note- A descriptive note may be added, if necessary, to accentuate this feature.

-17.7.3 Highways and roads

-17.7.3.1 Road systems shall be shown in sufficient detail to indicate significant patterns from the air.
+- 17.7.3 Highways and roads - 17.7.3.1 Road systems shall be shown in sufficient detail to indicate significant patterns from the air.

-Note.- Roads under construction may be shown.
+Note- Roads under construction may be shown.

-17.7.3.2 It is recommended that roads should not be shown in built-up areas unless they can be distinguished from the air as definite landmarks.
+17.7.3.2 Roads should not be shown in built-up areas unless they can be distinguished from the air as definite landmarks.

-Note.- The numbers or names of important highways may be shown.
+Note- The numbers or names of important highways may be shown.